WA-House-Contested - KTVZ

 WA-StHou-Contested

-Here is the latest Idaho news from The Associated Press at 11:40 a.m.
-MDT
+Here is the latest Washington news from The Associated Press at 11:40 a.m.
+PDT